gefei/angular-image-maps-rwd/README.md

+This software is a merge of master at https://github.com/cowglow/angular-image-maps-rwd and https://github.com/cowglow/angular-image-maps-rwd/pull/1

 # AngularJS RWD Image Maps

 ### An AngularJS Directive that allows image maps to be used in a responsive design by recalculating the area coordinates to match the actual image size on load and window.resize